-The SGI ProPack 7 for Linux product includes capabilities and performance improvements ideal for enabling technical and creative users to solve their big compute and data problems by using the Linux operating system and Intel processors.
-This product adds to or enhances features in the base SUSE Linux Enterprise Server 11 distribution.
-SGI ProPack 7 designed to run on any SGI Altix, SGI Altix XE, or SGI Altix ICE system.
+The SGI ProPack 7 for Linux SP1 product includes capabilities and performance improvements ideal for enabling technical and creative users to solve their big compute and data problems by using the Linux operating system and Intel processors.
+This product adds to or enhances features in the base SUSE Linux Enterprise Server 11 Service Pack 1 (SLES11 SP1) distribution.
+SGI ProPack 7 SP1 designed to run on any SGI Altix, SGI Altix UV, SGI Altix XE, or SGI Alitx ICE series systems, as well as, standalone systems, such as, SGI Origin 400 and SGI Octane III.
 SGI hardware platforms and OS configuration settings supported by SGI in this release are documented at the following URL: